openwhyd/openwhyd/docs/CONTRIBUTING.md

 ## Code guidelines

-- Optimize for search: [Like in the React.js project](https://facebook.github.io/react/contributing/design-principles.html), we want to make it easy for contributors to search for symbols (constants, variables and function names.
+- Optimize for search: [Like in the React.js project](https://facebook.github.io/react/contributing/design-principles.html), we want to make it easy for contributors to search for symbols (constants, variables and function names).
 So don't hesitate to give them verbose/specific names.

 ## Contact information